vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 13 (it is a Devisthāna) Rājakhadga-(on Sabhramati) P. VI.

-131. 116 and 134 Rājāvāsa--(Vişnu shrine established by Parasurama in Kasmira) NM.
+131. 116 and 134 Rājāvāsa--(Viṣnu shrine established by Parasurama in Kasmira) NM.

 1384, 1447 Rajesvara- (under Sriparvata).
 L. I.